Feature selection when there are many influential features: Properties of feature ranking

-\ni{\sl 3.3.
-Effects of dependence of the process $Z_j$ on interpretations of~(\ref{eq3.2}).} The expected value of the number of misrankings, which we treated in section~3.3, is not as much affected by dependence among components of the $Z_j$ process as are other aspects of the distribution of the number of misrankings.
-For example, if the $Z_j$s (in the stochastic process $Z_1,Z_2,\ldots$ introduced in (\ref{eq3.6})) are all independent then the quantities $S_j$, defined at (\ref{eq3.1}) and on which the values of $\hell_j$ predominantly depend (see (\ref{eq3.2})), are also independent, and so decisions based on the respective values of $\hell_j$ are made virtually independently of one another.
-In this case the variance of the total number of misrankings is relatively low.
-However, if the $Z_j$s are highly correlated then the variance can be higher, although it depends on how the positive means are distributed among the components of~$X_i$.
+The expected value of the number of misrankings, which we treated in Section~\ref{sec3.3}, is not as much affected by dependence among components of the $Z_j$ process as are other aspects of the distribution of the number of misrankings.
+For example, if the $Z_j$'s (in the stochastic process $Z_1,Z_2,\ldots$ introduced in (\ref{eq3.6})) are all independent then the quantities $S_j$, defined at (\ref{eq3.1}) and on which the values of $\hell_j$ predominantly depend (see (\ref{eq3.2})), are also independent, and so decisions based on the respective values of $\hell_j$ are made virtually independently of one another.
+In this case the variance of the total number of misrankings is\vadjust{\goodbreak} relatively low.
+However, if the $Z_j$'s are highly dependent then the variance can be higher, although it depends on how the positive means are distributed among the components of $X_i$.
 In the present section we briefly discuss these issues.

-Let the process $Z_1,Z_2,\ldots$ in (\ref{eq3.6}) be $\ze$-dependent, meaning that any subsequence $Z_{j_1},\ldots,Z_{j_k}$ such that $j_{\ell+1}-j_\ell>\ze$, for each $\ell$, is comprised entirely of independent random variables.
-We permit $\ze$ to diverge with $n$, and we suppose that $p_1$, the number of nonzero values of $\mu_j$, can also increase with $n$ and that $\limsup_{n\rai}\,p_1/p<1$.
-One approach to arranging the nonzero means is to distribute them randomly, for example taking $\mu_j=J_j\,\mu$ for $1\leq j\leq p$, where $J_1,\ldots,J_p$ is a random permutation of $p_1$ ones and $p-p_1$ zeros and is independent of the $Z_j$s in~(\ref{eq3.6}).
-In this setting the clustering that arises through dependence is often negligible, even if the dependence in the process $Z_1,\ldots,Z_p$ is quite strong.
+Let the process $Z_1,Z_2,\ldots$ in (\ref{eq3.6}) be $\ze$-dependent, meaning that any subsequence $Z_{j_1},\ldots,Z_{j_k}$ such that $j_{\ell +1}-j_\ell>\ze$, for each $\ell$, is comprised entirely of independent random variables.
+We permit $\ze$ to diverge with $n$, and we suppose that $p_1$, the number of nonzero values of $\mu_j$, can also increase with $n$ and that $\limsup_{n\rai} p_1/p<1$.
+One approach to arranging the nonzero means is to distribute them randomly, for example, taking $\mu_j=J_j \mu$ for $1\leq j\leq p$, where $J_1,\ldots,J_p$ is a random permutation of $p_1$ ones and $p-p_1$ zeros and is independent of the $Z_j$'s in (\ref{eq3.6}).
+In this setting, the clustering that arises through dependence is often negligible, even if the dependence in the process $Z_1,\ldots,Z_p$ is quite strong.